papandreou/impro/README.md

 ### Engines

-An engine is a representation a particular image library that supports a certain set of operations.
+An engine is a representation a particular image library that supports a certain set of operations on images of certain types.

-### Pipeline
+### Pipelines

-A pipeline is a requested series operations that thar will be executed by one or more engines to turn an image from the input to the desired output.
+A pipeline is a programmed series operations that will be executed by one or more engines to turn an image from the input to the desired output.

 ## Use